Optimal Weight Adaptation of Model Predictive Control for Connected and Automated Vehicles in Mixed Traffic with Bayesian Optimization: Conclusions

 \section{Conclusions}

-In this paper, we presented a method to derive an optimal weight adaptation strategy of model predictive control for connected and automated vehicles in mixed traffic with Bayesian optimization.
-By numerical simulations of an example where vehicle crossing an unsignalized intersection, we showed that the proposed optimal weight adaptation strategy has approximately $20\%$ improvement on average over a baseline strategy using social value orientation.
-As a future direction for research, we plan to focus on (1) enhancing the proposed framework with a completely safety-guarantee mechanism, and (2) validating it in an experimental testbed \cite{chalaki2021CSM}.
+In this paper, we presented a method to derive an optimal weight adaptation strategy of MPC for CAVs in mixed traffic with Bayesian optimization.
+By numerical simulations of a vehicle crossing example at an unsignalized intersection, we showed that the proposed optimal weight adaptation strategy has approximately $20\%$ improvement on average over a baseline strategy using social value orientation.
+As a future research direction, we plan to focus on (1) enhancing the framework with a safety-guarantee mechanism, and (2) validating it in an experimental testbed \cite{chalaki2021CSM}.